giantswarm/envctl/docs/development.md

 2. **No Dependency Logic**: It doesn't understand or manage dependencies between services
 3. **State Tracking**: Maintains a simple map of active services and their stop channels
 4. **Reporter Pattern**: Uses a reporter interface to notify about service state changes
+5. **K8s Integration**: When created with a KubeManager, it can manage K8s connection services

 ### Orchestrator (`internal/orchestrator`)